tanepiper/obsidian-garden/👩‍🌾 Gardening Tips/⚠️ Statuses.md

 ---
-aliases: [Statuses, statuses, status]
+aliases: [⚠️ Statuses, statuses, status]
 type: tutorial
 ---

 ## How to use statuses
-A `status` is a frontmatter property contained in all the ⏣ Template files.
+A **status** is a [[📇 Terms/Front Matter|frontmatter]] property contained in all the ⏣ Template files.

 This status is designed to help understand where a file's current progress is in being usable as data - rather than the file being finished - and use this to [[👩‍🌾 Gardening Tips/🎯 Create Custom Dashboards]]

 Not all files need a status type (such as these tutorial files) - and it's mostly used to indicate that a file or idea has been dealt with - even when set to `done` this does not mean the file will never change again!